Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/14 Chapter-12 The Wizard Of Wines.md

 The Wizard of Wines was founded by a mage whose name is buried in the annals of history.
 The wizard fashioned three magic gems, each one as big as a pinecone, and planted them in the rich valley soil.
 These "seeds" gave rise to healthy grapevines, which produced sweet, plump grapes.
 Even after Strahd's curse settled over Barovia, the gems kept the vines and their grapes from succumbing to the darkness.

 Strahd bequeathed the winery and vineyard to the noble Krezkov family as a reward for the family's loyalty.
 Later, an arranged marriage between the Krezkovs and the Martikov family led to the land being taken over by a Martikov descendant.
 The winery and vineyard have been tended by the Martikovs ever since.
 At some point, the Martikov family became infected with widespread lycanthropy.
-The current patriarch, [[5.
-Mechanics/Bestiary/Npc/Davian Martikov (COS).md\|Davian Martikov]], is a wereraven, as are his children and grandchildren.
+The current patriarch, [[4.
+World Almanac/NPCs/Davian Martikov (COS).md\|Davian Martikov]], is a wereraven, as are his children and grandchildren.

 ![[6.
 Resources/5e Modules/Curse Of Strahd/img/110-cos12-01.webp#center]]

 The wereravens provide the wine to Barovian taverns for free, knowing the good it brings to the Barovian people.

-> [!quote]- A quote from [[5.
-Mechanics/Bestiary/Npc/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]]
+> [!quote]- A quote from [[4.
+World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]]
 >
 > Why, it is nothing to become an animal, for that is the true nature of every man.
 We are not meant to wear crowns and drink from goblets.

 The winery is known for three wines: the unremarkable Purple Grapemash No. 3, the slightly more tantalizing Red Dragon Crush, and the rich Champagne du le Stomp.
 Ten years ago, one of the vineyard's magic gems was dug up and stolen, and as a result, the winery stopped producing its best vintage, the champagne.
-No one knows what happened to the gem. [[5.
-Mechanics/Bestiary/Npc/Davian Martikov (COS).md\|Davian Martikov]] blames his middle son, Urwin (see chapter 5, area N2), for the loss because Urwin was on watch the night the gem was taken.
+No one knows what happened to the gem. [[4.
+World Almanac/NPCs/Davian Martikov (COS).md\|Davian Martikov]] blames his middle son, Urwin (see chapter 5, area N2), for the loss because Urwin was on watch the night the gem was taken.
 Davian is convinced that Urwin shirked his duty to spend time with his betrothed, and the two men have been at odds ever since.
 To this day, Urwin steadfastly denies his father's accusation.

-Adding to Davian's misery, the wereravens have been fending off frequent attacks by [[5.
-Mechanics/Bestiary/Npc/Baba Lysaga (COS).md\|Baba Lysaga]]'s scarecrow constructs.
+Adding to Davian's misery, the wereravens have been fending off frequent attacks by [[4.
+World Almanac/NPCs/Baba Lysaga (COS).md\|Baba Lysaga]]'s scarecrow constructs.
 Three weeks ago, during one such attack, another gem was found, dug up, and taken.
-Davian believes that it is in the possession of [[5.
-Mechanics/Bestiary/Npc/Baba Lysaga (COS).md\|Baba Lysaga]] (see chapter 10, area U3).
+Davian believes that it is in the possession of [[4.
+World Almanac/NPCs/Baba Lysaga (COS).md\|Baba Lysaga]] (see chapter 10, area U3).

 Davian's belief is correct.
-The gem was a lucky find for [[5.
-Mechanics/Bestiary/Npc/Baba Lysaga (COS).md\|Baba Lysaga]], who had previously suspected that magic was the root of the vineyard's health but knew nothing of its source.
-Even after this great discovery, [[5.
-Mechanics/Bestiary/Npc/Baba Lysaga (COS).md\|Baba Lysaga]] continues to send her scarecrows against the winery, antagonizing the wereravens like a bad neighbor.
+The gem was a lucky find for [[4.
+World Almanac/NPCs/Baba Lysaga (COS).md\|Baba Lysaga]], who had previously suspected that magic was the root of the vineyard's health but knew nothing of its source.
+Even after this great discovery, [[4.
+World Almanac/NPCs/Baba Lysaga (COS).md\|Baba Lysaga]] continues to send her scarecrows against the winery, antagonizing the wereravens like a bad neighbor.

 Five days ago, evil druids stole the third and final gem and bore it to Yester Hill (chapter 14).
 The wereravens launched a counterattack on Yester Hill, hoping to get it back, but to no avail.
 The druids and their blights proved more than a match for the lycanthropes.